weedcat671/frontend-projects/single-page-cv/README.md

 ### Disclaimer

-All information given in the decision is not genuine!
+All information given in the solution is not genuine!

 The favicon was taken from [icons8.com](https://icons8.com/icons/set/favicon)